Michael-Miller-Jr/undetectable/README.md

 ## 🙌 Contributing

 Pull requests and issues are welcome!
-Whether it's improving stealth behavior or UI polish, feel free to contribute.
+Whether it's improving stealth behavior or UI polish, feel free to contribute (Please Note: License will remain the same, Proprietary / All Rights Reserved regardless of your contribution).

 ---